 My passion for teaching evolved within a family of educators; my father, sister, wife and her family all working in the field.
 This collective of teachers has been fundamental to my development as a lifelong learner, building a solid foundation of questioning, experimentation, and collaboration.
 My education and creative practice has developed under the generous mentorship of artists and educators including Ann Hamilton, Helen & Newton Harrison, Jennifer Parker, Ken Rinaldo, Stelarc and Amy Youngs.
 These mentors have provided a range of influence and perspective on creativity, scale and complexity that continues to reverberate through all of my creative efforts.

 An essential tool set that I bring to all of my classrooms is the ability to improvise and utilize resources at hand, to optimize current systems and to develop pathways to cutting edge technology.
 This includes expanding awareness of the palette of analog and digital tools that can be explored throughout a creative practice.
-As the supervisor of the IMRC fabrication labs I have helped develop clear and concise protocols that have improved student access, training and experience with knowledgeable staff, on equipment that will allow them to develop their creative concepts at a sophisticated and professional level.
+As the interim director of the IMRC I have helped develop clear and concise protocols that have improved student access, training and experience with knowledgeable staff, on equipment that will allow them to develop their creative concepts at a sophisticated and professional level.
 I have also worked with my fellow faculty to embed the learning of new equipment within their classrooms and curriculum so that our students develop a conceptual framework that is supported by a constantly evolving palette of technology.
 I enjoy opening the minds of my students to the countless hybrid possibilities that exist both within and beyond the screen.
-This includes learning and combining mediums such as: 2D & 3D animation, motion graphics / compositing, interactive web / portfolio development, photo and video shooting / editing, video projection mapping, indoor / outdoor multi-media installation, interactive micro-controller based systems, new forms of 2D and 3D prototyping such as laser cutting, 3D printing, CNC milling, mold making /casting and more, all with an ecologically minded approach.
-With the dawning of a new age of 3D printing and other constantly evolving digital technologies, there is a necessity for making wise choices in how we make, why we make and who we’re making it for; so that we can avoid filling our landfills and oceans with an endless array of plastic / digital waste.
+This includes mediums / technologies such as: 2D & 3D animation, motion graphics / compositing, interactive web / portfolio development, app / game development through Unity, photo and video shooting / editing, video projection mapping, data visualization / translation, indoor & outdoor multi-media installation, interactive micro-controller based systems, new forms of 2D and 3D prototyping such as laser cutting, 3D printing, CNC milling, mold making /casting and more.
+With the dawning of a new age of 3D printing and other constantly evolving digital technologies, there is a necessity for making eco-conscious choices in how we make, why we make and who we’re making it for; so that we can avoid filling our landfills and oceans with an endless array of plastic / digital waste.
 By understanding the materials that we work with, where they come from and will ultimately end up, I hope to inspire future generations to make sustainable, ethical and just choices in how they create.

 Helping my students to develop their own conceptual approach to art and design is an essential aspect of my teaching philosophy.
 I explore the relationships between how we do something technologically and why we chose to do what we do as creative organisms.
 Transdisciplinary collaboration allows my students to focus with a farsighted viewpoint, bringing in the perspectives of other students and disciplines across academia and into our surrounding communities.
 This educational framework promotes an adaptable, growth oriented mindset that prepares my students for a constantly shifting landscape.